2017 MALENE Rosé

 consume within 2 years of vintage date.

-The majority of grapes for Malene Rosé are grown in California’s Central Coast, a multi-faceted growing region moderated by its proximity to the Pacific Ocean.
-Just as the vineyards of France’s Provence are influenced by the closeness of the Mediterranean Sea, the vines of the Central Coast are likewise shaped by the cooling breezes and fogs that sweep in from the Pacific.
-Our Central Coast grapes are grown in two distinct regions, Santa Barbara County and Paso Robles.
+The majority of grapes for Malene Rosé are grown in California’s Santa Barbara County, a multi-faceted growing region moderated by its proximity to the Pacific Ocean.
+Just as the vineyards of France’s Provence are influenced by the closeness of the Mediterranean Sea, the vines of Santa Barbara County are likewise shaped by the cooling breezes and fogs that sweep in from the Pacific.

 Santa Barbara County

-We source from four different vineyards in Paso Robles, including Burbank Ranch, French Camp and Helios Vineyard.
-These are predominantly clustered around the cooling effect of the Templeton Gap.
+We source from Vista Serrano Vineyard in Paso Robles, which is predominantly clustered around the cooling effect of the Templeton Gap.
 While Paso Robles is a relatively warm AVA, this area, located adjacent to a gap in the coastal range, has the greatest maritime influence and is well suited to growing Rhone based Rose grapes.

 Like a fine, dry white wine, Malene Rosé can be enjoyed with a wide variety of foods.
 Its layered versatility allows for easy entertaining in environments both casual and formal.
 Well-suited to picnics and barbecues, its impeccably balanced texture and crisp acidity make the wine an equally elegant match for refined dishes possessing complex flavors.